PatNeedham/google-it/README.md

 - [ ] *interactive* - once results are returned, show them in an interactive prompt where user can scroll through them
 - [ ] *bold-matching-text* - only takes effect when interactive (-i) flag is set as well, will bold test in results that matched the query
 - [ ] *stackoverflow-github-only* - option to limit results to only these two sites
+- [x] *open* - opens the first X number of results in the browser after finishing query

 ### Programmatic Use in NodeJS environment